Jabulani-N/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 - - - This does _not_ apply to lists, or other containers, as can be seen when one of them changes.
 It appears that they instead create a unique list object that contains links, likely to the same int/char/etc objects. `a = [12]`; `b = [12]`; `a is not b`

-- - - - when changing the content of one of hte lists, it is equivalent to saying something like `b = 12` and then saying `b = 13`; it just makes the apppropriate new int object.
+- - - - when changing the content of one of the lists, it is equivalent to saying something like `b = 12` and then saying `b = 13`; it just makes the apppropriate new int object.

 - - - - now if `l1 = [1,2]` and `l2 = l1`, l2 is the list pointed to by l1; if you make a new list, that will not affect either of them unless you tell one of them they are now pointing to the new list.